How to have a simple funeral

 If a funeral provider tries to charge you an exorbitant amount for cardboard, or tells you they can't source or stock them, that suggests they have an agenda around making a premium off the sale of the caskets and coffins they do stock.
 Don't be afraid to ask questions, and clearly state your preferences.
 There are plenty of funeral directors out there who now supply Daisybox caskets.

-A Cardboard Casket with Native Florals
+A Cardboard casket with native florals

 Myth #2: You can go straight from the hospital or nursing home to the crematorium